css-ch/ionic-issues-reproduction/README.md

 `npm start`, or `ionic serve`

 `npm run sync` if you like to sync for a native build (go to your native IDE to build)

+## Results

+The Client will output the result of the request (or time if that matters) The Server will output the data received in the console